 The adoption fee will very rarely cover the full amount of what the animal has actually cost us.
 Our adoption fee is not negotiable and is to be paid in full at the time of adoption.
 All money received by us, whether in donations or fees, is used for the benefit of our animals.
 We are a not for profit charity.

-If you compare our adoption fee to the going rate you’d pay for a puppy from a pet store (that in all likelihood came from a puppy farm) which likely still needs to be vaccinated and desexed you will realise that rescue pets are actually a bargain!
+If you compare our adoption fee to the average rate you’d pay for a puppy from a breeder, which likely still needs to be vaccinated and desexed, it becomes clear that rescue pets are actually a bargain!

 We think it’s a pretty special gift that in adopting a rescue pet you are allowing us to save another.

 Do you offer a trial period?